ouya/docs/game-maker.md

 <uses-permission android:name="android.permission.READ_PHONE_STATE"/>
 ```

-Make sure that the Android `android:targetSdkVersion` is set to `16`.
+For the Xiaomi build, make sure that the Android `android:targetSdkVersion` is set to `16`.

 ```java
 <uses-sdk android:minSdkVersion="9" android:targetSdkVersion="16"/>